mollyim/mollysocket/README.md

 This value can be passed to mollysocket via a file, location given with `vapid_key_file` parameter, or directly in the `vapid_privkey` parameter. _The key file takes the precedence_.

+#### With docker-compose

+The easiest way to pass the VAPID key when using docker compose is to pass it with the `MOLLY_VAPID_PRIVKEY` environment variable.
+See [docker-compose.yml](docker-compose.yml).

+#### With a systemd service
-#### If you want to use systemd-creds

-To pass this value to mollysocket, you may wish to use [systemd-creds](https://systemd.io/CREDENTIALS/).
-This allows you to store securely the VAPID key.
+If you use a [systemd service](mollysocket.service) for MollySocket, you may wish to use [systemd-creds](https://systemd.io/CREDENTIALS/) to store securely the VAPID key.

-If you have installed your systemd service in [user mode](https://www.freedesktop.org/software/systemd/man/latest/systemd.unit.html#Unit%20File%20Load%20Path), adds `--user` to systemd-creds commands.
+<sup>If you have installed your systemd service in [user mode](https://www.freedesktop.org/software/systemd/man/latest/systemd.unit.html#Unit%20File%20Load%20Path), adds `--user` to systemd-creds commands.</sup>

 ```console
 $ # Service installed in user mode: